comharris/readme/docs/how_i_think.md

 Here are some things to know about me in special situations:

-### 1. Sometimes I ask a series of precise, close-ended questions.
+### 1. Sometimes I'll use "Precision Q&A"

-When discussing something important, I ask very specific questions like: "How long has the regression been known to exist in the product?", "Who's responsible for replying to the contributor?", "When was the last time that person replied to any contributor?"
-This line of questions may seem uncomfortable to some people who prefer a more casual style of conversation.
-Please understand I have no intention of treating people differently, I am just trying to understand facts quickly.
+When discussing something important, I sometimes use a tool called "precision question and answer" to understand facts through a series of specific, often close-ended questions: What is the definition of X?
+What was X last month versus this month?
+How did we measure X?
+How is X calculated in case B?
+This can feel uncomfortable for some people.
+Please know that I treat everyone the same with these questions.
+They are just a technique to make the best use of limited time.

 ### 2. When exploring ideas, I consider multiple possibilities at the same time.

-As brainstorming discussions seem to converge on a path, I may start asking questions in the opposite direction to see if the consensus falls apart, or if other paths are properly eliminated and we end up at the same conclusion.
-I may ask questions down paths others feel should be eliminated earlier because I find sometimes those questions uncover new paths not considered.
-That said, once we have agreement, I am 100% behind the direction and will repeated it endlessly.
+Please be careful reading too much into my questions.
+As brainstorming discussions seem to converge on a path, I may start asking questions in the opposite direction to explore "what if".
+I may backtrack on options people thought we elimiated.
+This happens because my mind is working in parallel, thinking is often not cut-off, but only de-prioritized in my mind.
+When I near a conclusion, I revisit unlikely options so when we make a final decision I've thought through things thoroughly.

 ### 3. If you're not a native English speaker, I'm happy to speak slower and more simply.
-Please signal to me to do this.
+Please signal to me.

 Signalling me with a facial expression or just letting me know if I'm difficult to understand is highly appreciated.
 I know how you feel.
 In addition to English, I speak conversational Mandarin in an accent that can make me sound more fluent than I am.
 I struggle when a native speaker uses advanced vocabulary.